-I am Amanda Grace Johnson; an experimental chef de cuisine, whole-foods pastry chef, passionate writer and activist, protest singer and songwriter, and fledgling multimedia storyteller.
+I am Amanda Grace Johnson; writer & activist, chef, and singer/ songwriter.
 I am currently based in Los Angeles.
-I recently relocated from London, where I’ve lived for the past 20 years, but I am originally from Florida.
+I recently relocated from London, where I’ve lived for the most recent half of my life.

+I am originally from Florida.
 When I was 14, a chance meeting at a pizza parlour in my hometown led to me being discovered and leaving home (chaperoned by my mother, sorry mom) to begin an international high-fashion modelling career, which spanned over 15 years.

 This experience gave me the chance to travel and live all over the world.
 I consider myself extremely fortunate to have had the opportunity to travel extensively throughout Asia, Africa, Australia, Europe, Iceland, North and Central America.

 I have been writing since I was a kid and have turned my hand, not only to songs, but also prose, poetry, essays, articles, memoir.
-I penned the moderately read blog The Silver Jay for some years in London.
+I penned the blog The Silver Jay for some years in London.
 The Silver Jay was a collection of tragic-comedy, autobiographical vignettes, essays, and short stories.